theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/server-settings.md

 A custom hostname can be entered in the [Services Endpoint](#endpoint) setting.
 3. After importing the desired X.509 certificate, manage its private keys to add a permission entry for the Windows user.
 4. Click **[Pick Certificate]** and select an X.509 certificate from the list of available certificates.
-5. Enter "NT Service\yunIO Service" within the Object picker UI, check the granted permission and apply the changes.
+5. Enter "NT Service\yunIO Service" within the Object picker UI, check the granted permission and apply the changes. <br>
 ![Access](../assets/images/yunio/x509-certificate-permission.png){:class="img-responsive" }

-For information on how to renew a certificate, refer to our knowledge base article [Certificate Renewal for TLS](https://kb.theobald-software.com/yunio/certificate-renewal).
+For information on how to renew a certificate, see [Certificate Renewal for TLS](https://kb.theobald-software.com/yunio/certificate-renewal).

 #### TLS enabled
 Once a certificate is selected, the option **TLS enabled** is available.<br>